 Learning by doing

-Tio stands out due to the practical nature of its degree programmes.
-You attend classes from lecturers with a wealth of practical experience, apply your knowledge during projects and gain valuable practical experience of your own during two internships and a final thesis project.
-With this practical approach, Tio sets itself apart from university programmes, which are primarily theoretical in nature.
+Tio sets itself apart with its practice-based study programmes.
+You attend lectures from lecturers with practical experience, apply your knowledge during projects and gain practical experience by completing two internships and a final thesis project.
+This distinguishes Tio's study programmes from those available at universities, which are primarily theoretical in nature.

 Pre-university education and Tio

-The percentage of students with a pre-university education (vwo) enrolled in Tio’s English-language bachelor programmes is among the highest in the Netherlands.
-The national average of first-year students with a pre-university education enrolled in a bachelor programmes is 8%.
-For Tio’s Englishlanguage bachelor programmes, it is 12%.
+The percentage of students with a pre-university education enrolled in Tio’s English-language bachelor programmes is among the highest in the Netherlands.
+The national average of students with a pre-university education enrolled in a bachelor programmes is 10%.
+For Tio’s English-language bachelor programmes, it is 24%.

 Due to its small scale classes and intensive supervision, Tio can offer you a programme tailored to your needs.